tlk999/tingbot.com/_posts/2016-07-08-016 - The Tasty, Tangy, Tingbot Times.md

 title: "The Tasty, Tangy, Tingbot Times"
 date: 2016-07-08 11:00:00
 author: Ken

-categories: ?
-image: /img/016.jpg
+image: /images/blog/016.jpg
-description: >
-Some exciting news on the screen-front is that our manufacturers have sent through a video of our test-rig in full operation…
+description: Some exciting news on the screen-front is that our manufacturers have sent through a video of our test-rig in full operation…
 ---

 Hello folks!